luciferreeves/texty/README.md

 ### Making Changes

+> You can skip this step if you ran the `setup.py` script successfully.

 You should start by [forking this repository](https://github.com/luciferreeves/texty/fork) and then cloning it to your local machine.
 If you need help with this, you can follow [this guide](https://help.github.com/articles/fork-a-repo/).
 Once you have cloned the repository, you can start making changes.

 > **Note**: You must be working in a virtual environment.
 If you don't know what that is, you can read more about it [here](https://docs.python.org/3/tutorial/venv.html).
 To create a virtual environment, run the following command: